Skip to main content

 Headline numbers:

 • Did we hit goal?
-Yes/no, percentage achieved
+Yes/no, percentage achieved (this is the goal achievement rate the report exposes directly)

-• Cost-to-raise ratio — direct mail benchmarks at $0.20–$0.30; major-gift work much lower; events often $0.50+
+• Cost-to-raise ratio — calculated manually from linked expenses today (benchmarks: direct mail $0.20–$0.30; major-gift work much lower; events often $0.50+)

 Patterns to watch: